William Krell

-William Henry Krell (1868–1933) composed one of the early mature rag or ragtime composition in 1897 called Mississippi Rag, published in New York by S. Brainard's Sons and copyrighted on January 27, 1897.
+William Henry Krell (1868–1933) composed one of the early mature rag or ragtime compositions in 1897 called Mississippi Rag, published in New York by S. Brainard's Sons and copyrighted on January 27, 1897.
 The sheet music stated that it was the first rag-time two step ever written and was first played by Krell's Orchestra in Chicago although the structure is in the form of a patrol march.
-Many historians believe that "Mississippi Rag" was more so of a cake walk composition then a ragtime.
+Many historians believe that "Mississippi Rag" was more so of a cake walk composition than a ragtime.
 The cover shows a group of all ages dancing to a banjo player before onlookers sitting on a pile of stacked cotton bales on a dock on the Mississippi River.
 Krell also composed the rag Shake Yo' Dusters! or Piccaninny Rag in 1898.
 "Mississippi Rag" was one of the compositions that help popularize the genre known as ragtime.

 Compositions

-William Henry Krell was a Chicago bandleader and composer whose other compositions included:
+William Henry Krell was a Chicago band leader and composer whose other compositions included: